bright/new-www/content/blog/cost-of-layered-architecture.md

 ![Memory consumption characteristics of Layered Architecture](/images/2.png "Memory consumption characteristics of Layered Architecture")

 Looking at memory usage the differences are even clearer.
-While using layers app consumes about **80-90% more memory**
+While using layers app consumes about **80-90% more memory**.

 To no one surprise, additional layers provide overhead for the app and consume more memory.
 But this is not the end of the story.
 We are missing one important factor, JIT!
 JVM can improve our performance in the runtime.